 |Source (U.S. Code)||Source (Statutes at Large)|

 Disclaimer: Lawrina maintains this website to enhance public access to information about its activities.
 We make an effort to keep the information about codes timely and accurate.
-Please note that we cannot guarantee that the U.S.C, Title 46, Section 30903 — Waiver of immunity — exactly reproduces the officially adopted text.
+Please note that we cannot guarantee that the U.S.C, Title 46, Section 80103 — Property on Florida coast to be taken to port of entry — exactly reproduces the officially adopted text.